-Don't assume that you're receiving STI testing every time you have a gynecologic exam or Pap test.
-If you think that you need STI testing, request it from your doctor.
-Talk to your doctor about your concerns and what tests you'd like or need.
+Don't assume that you're receiving STI testing every time you have a pelvic exam or Pap test.
+If you think that you need STI testing, talk to your health care provider.
+Tell your provider about your concerns and what tests you would like or need.

 Chlamydia and gonorrhea

-- You're a woman older than 25 and at risk of STIs — such as having sex with a new partner or multiple partners
+- Women older than 25 and at increased risk of STIs — such as having sex with a new partner or multiple partners

-- You've been forced to have intercourse or engage in sexual activity against your will
+- People who have been forced to have intercourse or engage in sexual activity against their will

-Doctors screen people for chlamydia and gonorrhea by taking a urine test or a swab inside the penis in men or from the cervix in women.
-The sample is then analyzed in a lab.
-Screening is important, because if you don't have signs or symptoms, you may not know that you have either infection.
+Health care providers screen people for chlamydia and gonorrhea using a swab test or urine test.
+The sample is then studied in a lab.
+Screening is important, because if you don't have symptoms, you may not know that you're infected.

 HIV, syphilis and hepatitis